ArneBachmann/sos/README.md

 - License: [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/)
-- Read the documentation on the [official website](https://sos-vcs.net), chat with the author and others [on Gitter](https://gitter.im/sos-vcs/Lobby), file issues and requests [on Github](https://github.com/ArneBachmann/sos/issues), fork the code repository [on Github](https://github.com/ArneBachmann/sos)
+- Read the documentation on the [official website](https://sos-vcs.net), chat with the author and others [on Gitter](https://gitter.im/sos-vcs/Lobby), file issues and requests [on Github](https://github.com/ArneBachmann/sos/issues), or check out the code repository [on Github](https://github.com/ArneBachmann/sos)
 - [Buy the developer a coffee](https://PayPal.Me/ArneBachmann/) to show your appreciation!

 ### From the author ###